prateeksawhney97/Behavioral-Cloning-Project-P4/Behavioral-Cloning-Writeup.md

 #### 1. An appropriate model architecture has been employed

 My model consists of a convolution neural network which is implemented with the help of keras in a much easier way.
 The model is like the NVIDIA model, and contains five Convolutional layers and four Dense layers.
-The model also contains
+The model also contains a Dropout layer, a Flatten layer and one Cropping2D layer.
+The data is normalized in the model using a Keras lambda layer.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model architecture is depicted below with the help of table:

 #### 2. Attempts to reduce overfitting in the model